 - 1. Understand and use of basic visual communication principles and processes, - 2.
 Understand of how communication theories, principles, and processes have evolved through history and the ability to use this knowledge to address various types of contemporary problems. - 3.
 Understand develop strategies for planning, producing, and disseminating visual communications. - 4.
 Use functional knowledge of creative approaches, and the analytical ability to make appropriate, purpose-based choices among them, and use such approaches to identify communication opportunities and generate alternative solutions. - 5.
-Plan the design process and construct narratives and scenarios for describing user experiences. - 6.
-Fluently use the formal vocabulary and concepts of design-including content, elements, structure, style, and technology-in response to visual communication problems.
+Plan the design process and construct narratives and scenarios for describing user experiences. - Fluently use the formal vocabulary and concepts of design-including content, elements, structure, style, and technology-in response to visual communication problems.
 Studies in critical theory and semiotics are strongly recommended. - 7.
 Develop informed considerations of the spatial, temporal, and kinesthetic relationships among form, meaning, and behavior and apply them to the development of various types of visual communication design projects. - 8.
-Use typography, images, diagrams, motion, sequencing, color, and other such elements effectively in the contexts of specific design projects. - B. Unit Objectives - 1.
-Create, execute, and evaluate projects associated with typographic and graphic design - 2.
-Document a discerning awareness of typographic and graphic elements in written and oral form, via critiques and written discussions
+Use typography, images, diagrams, motion, sequencing, color, and other such elements effectively in the contexts of specific design projects.

+B. Unit Objectives

+- 1. Create, execute, and evaluate projects associated with web design - 2.
+Document a discerning awareness of web design elements in written and oral form, via critiques and written discussions - 3.
+Test vocabulary and visual identification of web design elements. - 4.
+Complete web design projects deemed appropriate for professional competency